SSO role assignments to the web applications take place on this page.

 - Departmental or ADLOC Roles – Assigned by Application Central Admins

-- Central Admin or Workstation Roles – Assigned by the Business Computing Services (BCS) Department
+- Central Admin or Workstation Roles – Assigned by the System Enterprise Applications (SEA) Department

 Granting Central Admin Roles

-To have a Central Admin role granted to an employee, the SSO Statement of Responsibility form must be completed and submitted to the BCS Department.
-The workstation(s) listed on the form identify which employees may be accessed based on the workstation that is stored in BPP for each employee.
-For example, SSO Central Admin for workstation “S” will allow the admin to manage all employees who have “S” listed in BPP (Screen 101) as their primary workstation.
+To have a Central Admin role granted to an employee, the SSO Statement of Responsibility form must be completed and submitted to the SEA Department.
+The workstation(s) listed on the form identify which employees may be accessed.
+For example, SSO Central Admin for workstation “I” will allow the admin to manage all employees whose primary position in Workday belongs to Texas A&M Corpus Christi.

 Granting Departmental Roles